NotBrianZach/bza/README.md

 ## Command Line Tooling (bza)

-- bza gptDB ask gpt to query database for you, print command, then hit y to run or n to cancel (can also copy&paste into sql repl)
+- bza gptDB ask gpt to query database for you, print command, then enter yes to run or n (or other letter) to cancel (can also copy&paste into sql repl)
 - bza loadBookmark bookmarkName (bookmarkName usually = title)
 - bza loadPDF filepath
 - bza loadUrl filepath letterPerPage